Lazy-Rabbit-2001/Godot-4-EntityBody2D/README.md

 velocity.y += acceleration * delta # acceleration is of float type
 velocity += acceleration * delta # acceleration is of Vector2 type
 ```
 * `jump()` -- this will make te body jumps along the real up direction.
-This methods allows two params, between which the former one is jumping speed in ***pixels/s***, while the latter one is a boolean, and if `true`, the final velocity will be add by /real up direction * abs(jumping speed)/ rather than making falling speed 0 and then set the jumping speed
+This methods allows two params, between which the former one is jumping speed in ***pixels/s***, while the latter one is a boolean, and if `true`, the final velocity will be add by /up direction * abs(jumping speed)/ rather than making falling speed 0 and then set the jumping speed
 * `use_friction()` -- this method, taking use of `lerp()`, to make the body slow down as if it has friction against the floor

 ### Correction methods